EU Licensed4.8/5

 NHS Prescription Costs and Exemptions

-Understanding prescription charges helps patients plan financially for their treatment.
+Understanding prescription charges helps you plan for your treatment costs.

 Current NHS prescription charges (England, 2026):

-• Standard charge: 9.90 GBP per prescription item
+• The standard charge is 9.90 GBP per prescription item.

-• Needles are prescribed separately but are also charged as one item
+• Needles are prescribed separately.
+They are also charged as one item.

 Prescription prepayment certificates (PPC):

-• For patients on Ozempic plus other regular medications, a PPC almost always saves money
+• If you take Ozempic and other regular medicines, a PPC almost always saves you money.

 Exemptions from prescription charges:

-• Patients with diabetes who are treated with medication (insulin or oral hypoglycaemics) qualify for a medical exemption certificate.
-This covers all prescriptions, not just diabetes medications
+• Patients with diabetes who take medication qualify for a medical exemption certificate.
+This includes insulin or oral hypoglycaemics.
+This certificate covers all prescriptions, not just diabetes medicines.

-• Apply using form FP92A, available from your GP surgery
+• Apply using form FP92A.
+You can get this from your GP surgery.

-• The exemption covers Ozempic, needles, blood glucose testing supplies, and all other medications
+• The exemption covers Ozempic, needles, and blood glucose testing supplies.
+It also covers all other medications.

 Important: diabetes exemption application

-• You must apply proactively.
-The exemption is not automatic
+• You must apply for the exemption yourself.
+It is not automatic.

-• Your GP or practice nurse signs the form confirming your diabetes diagnosis and treatment
+• Your GP or practice nurse signs the form.
+They confirm your diabetes diagnosis and treatment.

-• The certificate is valid for 5 years and must be renewed
+• The certificate is valid for 5 years.
+You must renew it.

-• If you hold a valid exemption certificate, tick the exemption box on the back of each prescription form
+• If you have a valid exemption certificate, tick the exemption box.
+This is on the back of each prescription form.

-Most patients with type 2 diabetes on Ozempic should be paying nothing for their prescriptions if they have applied for and received their medical exemption certificate.
+Most patients with type 2 diabetes on Ozempic should pay nothing for their prescriptions.
+This is if they have applied for and received their medical exemption certificate.

 Annual Reviews and Continuation Criteria